HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 @include uoh-theme();
 ```

-The `uoh-theme` mixin contains all the designs and configurations for all the modules.
+The `uoh-theme` mixin contains the configurations for all the modules.
 If you want to avoid some of these presets (to minimize the size of the css output) you must pass a configuration map parameter to the mixin with the modules you want to exclude.

 For example: